thenewdarling/CurseOfStrahd/Session Recaps/2022-02-18 Session 18 - Begin Day 16.md

 [[Varian]] scouts upstairs, hearing the Krezkovs imbibing some kind of smoke (likely the Alanatis plant we were told about), and some kind of torture happening to a half-elven woman.
 The party don't think they're in a position for a fight, and are just looking for the [[Abbot]], so they go south -- which [[Arlo]] scouts using the ring of [[Lady Watcher]].

-The find a little square room with a man working on something in the corner, and [[Varian]] sneaks up and tries to cover his mouth.
+They find a little square room with a man working on something in the corner, and [[Varian]] sneaks up and tries to cover his mouth.

 The man grabs his hand without even looking up, and proceeds to force a combat, summoning a huge greatsword.
 The party make multiple attempts to deescalate, but the fighting only stops when a ghost next door is roused from his slumber -- [[Sergei]].